maps-as-data/mapreader-workshop/README.md

 # Spatial Humanities Mapreader Workshop 2024

-This contains a worked example of running [MapReader](https://github.com/Living-with-machines/MapReader).
+This repo contains a worked example of running [MapReader](https://github.com/maps-as-data/MapReader).

 Follow the instructions below to set up the notebook on Google Colab or Binder.